 To ensure a valid pre-capture histogram (on your DSLR’s live-view screen, or your mirrorless camera’s live-view or viewfinder screen), make sure you are in whatever your camera manufacturer calls exposure simulation.
 When the camera simulates exposure, rather than always showing the ideal exposure on the live-view screen, it attempts to emulate the exposure settings you’re using.
 Here is an incomplete and far from comprehensive guide to the terminology used by the major camera manufacturers.

-Once you’ve turned on exposure simulation and ensured that your camera’s histogram uses the entire screen, you need to figure out how to display the histogram.
+Once you’ve turned on exposure simulation, you need to figure out how to display the histogram while metering.
 Most cameras, mirrorless or DSLR, offer multiple live-view screen options that display a variety of information about the scene you’re photographing.
 On most cameras, only one of these screens displays the histogram—finding it is usually a simple matter of cycling through the various displays until the histogram appears—to minimize the number of screens I need to scroll through to see the information I need (such as the histogram or level), I always go into my camera’s menu system and disable the live-view screens I don’t use.

 Using your live-view histogram

-Using the pre-capture histogram, I start the metering process as I always have.
-In manual exposure mode, I start in my camera’s best ISO (1oo for the Sony a7RIII), and the best f-stop for my composition (unless motion, such as wind or star motion, forces me to compromise my ISO and/or f-stop).
-With ISO and f-stop set, I slowly adjust my shutter speed with my eye on the histogram in my viewfinder* (or LCD).
+Using the pre-capture histogram, I start the metering process as I always have, using my camera’s best ISO (100 for my Sony a7RIV), and the best f-stop for my composition (unless motion, such as wind or star movement, forces me to compromise my ISO and/or f-stop).
+With ISO and f-stop set, I slowly adjust my shutter speed with my eye on the histogram in my viewfinder* (or LCD) until I’m satisfied with the histogram.
+Ideally I’ll have a little room on both sides of the histogram, but in a high dynamic range scene my histogram might not fit the boundaries, in which I usually add exposure until the histogram graph bumps against the right side.

-Most mirrorless bodies offer highlight warnings in their pre-capture view (called “zebras” on my Sonys and most other brands).
+Most mirrorless bodies offer highlight warnings in their pre-capture view (called “zebras” on my Sony bodies).
 While these alerts aren’t nearly as reliable as the histogram and should never be relied on for final exposure decisions, I use their appearance as a signal that it’s time to check my histogram.
 The first time I meter a scene, my current exposure settings (based on my prior scene) can be far from what the current scene requires—in this case, I push my shutter speed fast until the zebras appear (if my prior exposure was too dark) or disappear (if my prior exposure was too bright), then refine the exposure more slowly while watching the histogram.

 In a low or moderate contrast scene, I’ll have a little room on both sides of the histogram—a pretty easy scene to expose.
 But in a high dynamic range scene, the difference between the darkest shadows and brightest highlights might stretch the histogram beyond its boundaries.
 When a high dynamic range scene forces me to choose between saving the highlights or the shadows, I almost always bias my exposure choice toward sparing the highlights, carefully dialing the exposure until the histogram bumps against the right side.